 Being very protective of animals, she’s keen to promote vegetarianism.
 Janie offers great ideas, enthusiasm and a willing helping hand.

-Before becoming the Wellington Centre President a few years ago, I had been the Treasurer since some time in the 1990’s.
+Before becoming the Wellington Centre President a several years ago, I had been the Treasurer since some time in the 1990’s.
 I became vegetarian in the mid 1980’s, not long after I heard about the concept for the first time from a friend.
-I am particularly keen on the Society’s role of getting vegetarians together and providing the opportunity for people in the community to find out more about vegetarian lifestyles.
+I am particularly keen on the NZ Vegetarian Society’s role of getting vegetarians together and providing the opportunity for people in the community to find out more about vegetarian lifestyles.

 Our Wellington Centre is focussed on organising regular social events for people to enjoy and various community events to showcase vegetarian lifestyles.
 We’ve also set up a Mentoring Programme for new vegetarians and vegans.